ton-community/ton-docs/docs/develop/smart-contracts/fees.md

 ### How to calculate fees?

 Fees on TON are difficult to calculate in advance, as their amount depends on transaction run time, account status, message content and size, blockchain's network setting – and also on many variables that cannot be calculated until the transaction is sent.
+Read about [computation fees](https://www.tonspace.co/develop/howto/fees_low_level#computation-fees) in low-level article overview.

 That is why even NFT marketplaces usually take an extra amount of TON (_~1 TON_) and return (_`1 - transaction_fee`_) later.